juaninicolai/chronocademy/NOTES.md

 - Profile/Account Information (2 columns, with language, and description full-width, bottom-right, spacing)
 - Bottom right for all the update buttons
-- Footer goes up when main window has a small / low height.
-Ww should consider adding a min-height property to the whole main section

 Nice to Have: